Nikita's wardrobe playbook

 Be strict here: 100% white.
 No stripes, no accent colors, no colored soles.
 Once they lose that clean look, retire them from dates.
 Expect about 20 good wears before it's time for a fresh pair.
 Because that lifespan is short, cheaper options are often the smarter buy.

-Unless you live somewhere very dry, go waterproof — one rainy walk can ruin non-waterproof white sneakers overnight.
+Unless you live somewhere very dry, go waterproof.
+One rainy walk can ruin non-waterproof white sneakers overnight.

 Non-waterproof